LSET Student Handbook for Short Courses

 Lectures

-Students have different learning strategies when it comes to taught courses that are assessed by examinations.
-Nevertheless, absenteeism from lectures is usually the result of inefficient time management, which adversely affects your chances of success in your examinations.
-Exam performance is strongly correlated with attendance at lectures and tutorials.
+Students have different learning strategies when it comes to taught courses.
+Nevertheless, absenteeism from lectures is usually the result of inefficient time management, which adversely affects your chances of success.
+Regular attendance at lectures and tutorials is strongly correlated with positive course outcomes.

 Lecture courses provide additional support for students.
 Questions can be answered during lectures if the class size is small (use the Chat function to ask questions without disturbing the flow of online lessons).
-Otherwise, the instructor can be approached outside the lecture to clarify any points and help you with tutorials and exam preparation.
-If you are regularly absent from classes this support will not be available — you cannot expect to receive private tuition from the instructor to compensate for not attending lectures.
+Otherwise, the instructor can be approached outside the lecture to clarify any points and help you with tutorials and course material.
+If you are regularly absent from classes, this support will not be available — you cannot expect to receive private tuition from the instructor to compensate for not attending lectures.

 If the lecture or lab is held online, this is indicated on LSET Student Space, and the course coordinator will provide you with the necessary information to access the activity on LSET Student Space.